 Taxa that have flowers with many stamens are scattered throughout the core eudicots.
 The stamens usually develop on common primordia, whether a ring primordium or five or ten separate primordia, when five, the primordia are often opposite the petals, rather than alternating with them.
 Numerous individual stamens then develop from these few initial primordia, and development is often centrifugal (c.f. esp. magnoliids and the ANITA grade).
 At maturity, the stamens themselves may be more or less connate or in fascicles (especially Corner 1946b; Weberling 1989; Leins 2000 and references; Prenner et al. 2008).
 There can be considerable variation in staminal development between closely related multistaminate taxa (e.g. Hufford 1990; Ge et al. 2007).
-Polyandry is decidedly less common in the [asterid I + asterid II] clade (q.v. for discussion) and it appears to be linked with increases of numbers of petals and/or carpels, just one of the ways in which polyandry occurs here.
+Polyandry is decidedly less common in the [asterid I + asterid II]/euasterid clade (q.v. for discussion) and it appears to be linked with increases of numbers of petals and/or carpels, just one of the ways in which polyandry occurs here.

 Chemistry, Morphology, etc. The distribution of ellagic acid is similar to that of common primordium-type polyandry in the eudicots.
 Sampling of variation in the root apical meristem is poor, and possible reversals (for which, see Groot et al. 2004) have not been placed on the tree.